Editor's Note: This story is frequently updated with the latest updates on ski passes and ski season. It was last updated on Nov. 20, 2023.

 What kind of experience are you looking for?

-If you are a diehard skier or rider with designs on mountaineering adventures, the pass you buy could be different than someone who wants to take a few laps on the bunny hill and call it an early afternoon for hot chocolate or Bloody Marys around the fire.
+If you are a diehard skier or rider with plans for a mountaineering adventures, the pass you buy could be different than someone who wants to take a few laps on the bunny hill and call it an early afternoon for hot chocolate or Bloody Marys around the fire.

 For the hardcore skier, places like Jackson Hole (Ikon), Palisades Tahoe (Ikon), Telluride in Colorado (Epic), and Taos in New Mexico (Ikon) should be on your radar.
 For the socialite, spa-goer, or aprés-ski enthusiast for whom a few days of skiing is a nice add-on to a wintry vacation, Vail (Epic), Whistler up in Canada (Epic), and Deer Valley in Utah (Ikon) should be on your list.